nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 * We published a
   [Jupyter Blog post](https://blog.jupyter.org/desktop-gis-software-in-the-cloud-with-jupyterhub-ddced297019a)
   describing our advancements.
-Ther will be a QR code at the end.
+There will be a QR code at the end.
     * As a result, 2i2c reported increased requests from their clients for the functionality we demonstrated in our blog post.
     * More _JupyterHubs_ adopted QGIS desktop functionality.